After a decade in research and development, 1414 Degrees has patented a Thermal Energy Storage System (TESS).

 Over $3M was invested in the prototype development, co-funded by the Australian Government through AusIndustry, with control equipment contributed by Schneider Electric and assistance from the South Australian Government with our initial site at the Tonsley Innovation Precinct.

-This has been supported by our shareholders who invested $27m AUD in the last two years (including $16.3m in the IPO), AusIndustry who co-funded the commercial scaleup, and the South Australian Government with a $1.6m AUD grant to co-fund the GAS-TESS project.
+This has been supported by our shareholders who invested $27m AUD in the last few years (including $16.3m in the IPO), AusIndustry who co-funded the pilot scaleup, and the South Australian Government with a $1.6m AUD grant to co-fund the GAS-TESS project.

 Our ongoing investment in research and development will ensure innovation continues to improve our products.